adrienycart/PEAMT/README.md

 ## Training a new metric

-To train a new metric, you first need to download the ratings and MIDI files from: **ADD LINK WHEN DATA IS UPLOADED** Then, run ```$ python export_features.py <MIDI_files_location> <answers_csv_path> <output_folder>``` to precompute the features and save them, for each pair of (target, output).
+To train a new metric, you first need to download the ratings and MIDI files [at this address](https://zenodo.org/record/3746863).
+Then, run ```$ python export_features.py <MIDI_files_location> <answers_csv_path> <output_folder>``` to precompute the features and save them, for each pair of (target, output).

 Then use the script ```classifier.py```.